Precise evaluation of $h\to c\bar{c}$ and axion-like particle production: Precise evaluation of the process

-Inserting eq.(\ref{equ:mQ}) into eq.(\ref{equ:Gamma1}), we obtain the decay width for $h\to c\bar c$ calculated in term of the $\overline{\text{MS}}$ Yukawa coupling.
-We use $\overline{\Gamma}_{LO}^{c\bar c}$, $\overline{\Gamma}_{NLO}^{c\bar c}$ and $\overline{\Gamma}_{NNLO}^{c\bar c}$ to respectively denote the LO, NLO and NNLO QCD corrections in terms of $\overline{\text{MS}}$ Yukawa coupling.
-The corresponding numerical results are listed in table \ref{tab:ms} for three different renormalization scales.
-The uncertainties related to the renormalization scale and the large logarithm $\ln(m_h^2/m_c^2)$ are much decreased at NNLO QCD.
-We also display the differential distribution of the $c\bar{c}$ invariant mass in Fig.\ref{fig:mcc} where the sub-process $h\to c\bar c c\bar c$ is not included to avoid misleading.
-In the small $M_{c\bar{c}}$ region, one can notice that the NNLO QCD contributions are larger than NLO QCD corrections because the soft and/or collinear gluon radiation becomes important.
+The $\mu$ dependence is significantly decreased at the NNLO QCD.
+We also show the differential distribution of the $c\bar{c}$ invariant mass in Fig.\ref{fig:mcc}, where sub-process $h\to c\bar c c\bar c$ is not included to avoid confusion.
+In the small $M_{c\bar{c}}$ region, the NNLO QCD contributions are larger than NLO QCD corrections because the soft and/or collinear gluon radiation becomes significant.

-To obtain the precise result for $h\to c\bar{c}$, the NLO EW corrections should also be included as well as the NNLO QCD corrections.
-The corresponding decay width at NLO EW can be written as follows
+To obtain the precise result for $h\to c\bar{c}$, the NLO EW corrections should be included along with the NNLO QCD corrections.
+The corresponding decay width at the NLO EW can be written as follows